Being a beginner swimmer isn't easy. Where do you start? How come it looks so much harder than it is?

 Your shoulders are not what rotates you from side to side.
 So always lead your rotation first with your hip and then the rest of your body will follow.

-Furthermore, the breaststroke kick is one of the most powerful kicks in the water.
+Furthermore, the breaststroke kick is very powerful.
 By performing two kicks, you are forced to concentrate on finishing the entire kick and getting the most power you can out of it.

 Don't forget to squeeze your ankles all the way together with each kick.

-The pulsing drill works just as it sounds — you will pulse up and down using your core and sternum to move forward.
-Press your chest down towards the bottom of the pool while keeping your hands at the same water depth as before.
+The pulsing drill works just as it sounds.
+You will pulse up and down using your core and sternum to move forward.

 When you do this your butt should go up some in the air and your arms should come further apart from one another (holding the same horizontal plane though).